Do You Like Taking Selfies? #WordlessWednesday #Photography

 The Day I Almost Married Lara Croft

-Well, no, I mean the most famous Lara Croft there has ever been; she is a full-time tomb raider; she has the body most men desire, and most women envy.
+Well, no, I mean the most famous Lara Croft there has ever been.
+She is a full- has the body most men desire and most women envy.time tomb raider and

-Our relationship started back in August 1997 when a friend of mine loaned me a copy of “Tomb Raider” for the Sony PlayStation 1.
-I’d had the Playstation for some months but was already getting bored with it, that is until my friend introduced me to Lara Croft.
+Our relationship started in August 1997 when a friend loaned me a copy of “Tomb Raider” for the Sony PlayStation 1.
+I’d had the PlayStation for some months but was already bored until my friend introduced me to Lara Croft.

-From the moment I inserted the game disc into the PlayStation and pressed the play button, I’d fallen in love with the one and only woman who would ever pull at my heartstrings.
+When I inserted the game disc into the PlayStation and pressed the play button, I fell in love with the only woman who would ever pull at my heartstrings.

-She’d take me too far off places around the world, Peru, Mongolia, Egypt, India, to name but a few.
+She’d take me to far-off places worldwide, Peru, Mongolia, Egypt, and India, to name a few.
 She’d protect me from killer bats, bears, lions and weird monsters I never knew existed.
 I followed her everywhere and ensured nothing horrible happened to her while on our travels.

-I even remember that Saturday afternoon I sat down with her at 5:15 and, before we knew it, the clock told us it was 4.05 Sunday morning.
-But it didn’t matter then as we were both in love with each other and saw each other every day.
+I even remember that Saturday afternoon, I sat down with her at 5:15, and before we knew it, the clock told us it was 4.05 Sunday morning.
+But it didn’t matter then, as we were both in love and saw each other daily.

 The day we got engaged was beautiful.
-By now, I knew I had met the perfect woman, and I was pretty sure that Lara felt the same way about me.
+By now, I knew I had met the perfect woman, and I was sure that Lara felt the same way about me.
 Why wouldn’t she?
-After all, I’d spend all my free time with her, and I’d even told my work colleagues about her.
-I know some of them envied me for having caught myself one of the most beautiful and sexiest women in the world, but others were happy for me and wanted to hear more of the adventures Lara and I were having.
+After all, I’d spend all my free time with her and tell my work colleagues about her.
+I know some of them envied me for having caught myself one of the most beautiful and sexiest women in the world, but others were happy for me and wanted to hear more about the adventures Lara and I were having.

-I begged Lara to let me buy her an engagement ring, but she had none of it.
-Well, not at that moment anyway, as she had dangerous work to do and would never forgive herself if she lost the ring while working.
+I begged Lara to let me buy her an engagement ring, but she was having none of it.
+Well, not at that moment anyway, as she had dangerous work and would never forgive herself if she lost the ring while working.
 She promised me I could buy her an engagement ring just as soon as she had solved the mystery she was working on.
-But that day never came, and it wasn’t long after when things started to go downhill, and our Wedding day kept getting further and further away.
+But that day never came, and it wasn’t long after that when things started to go downhill, and our wedding day kept getting further and further away.

 I’d gone everywhere with her on her first two adventures.
 While she worked at solving mysteries and puzzles, I earned the money that would pay for our wedding and first home together.
 We both knew that nothing could part us when she started her third adventure, but how wrong we would be.
 I’ll be honest and say that her experiences were getting too difficult for me.
-But that was because I’d started going out again, socialising, meeting friends, having a real laugh, enjoying the actual world around me, catching up on gossip, TV and the movies.
-Meanwhile, Lara continued her adventures without me, not ever wanting to come with me.
+But that was because I’d started going out again, socialising, meeting friends, having a real laugh, enjoying the world around me, catching up on gossip, TV and the movies.
+Meanwhile, Lara continued her adventures without me, never wanting to accompany me.

-I finally put an end to my relationship with Lara and called off the wedding.
-I thought she’d be distraught, especially when I told her I was also selling my Playstation.
-But, she simply walked away with the man who had purchased the PlayStation from me, and I never heard from her again.
+I finally ended my relationship with Lara and called off the wedding.
+I thought she’d be distraught, especially when I told her I was also selling my PlayStation.
+But she simply walked away with the man who had purchased the PlayStation from me, and I never heard from her again.

 Do I have any regrets about what happened?
-No. I’m just happy that I found my life again and have never been tempted to contact Lara…Ever!
+No. I’m happy I found my life again and have never been tempted to contact Lara…Ever!

 © 2015 Copyright-All rights reserved-hughsviewsandnews.com.